Proximal Action Replacement for Behavior Cloning Actor-Critic in Offline Reinforcement Learning: Method

-\textbf{Proximal Optimization:} In offline actor–critic methods, the critic target explicitly depends on the current policy through $y = r + \gamma Q(s', \pi_{\theta}(s'))$.
+\textbf{Necessity of Proximal Optimization:} In offline actor-critic methods, the critic target explicitly depends on the current policy through $y = r + \gamma Q(s', \pi_{\theta}(s'))$.
 As a result, if the learned policy deviates substantially from the behavior policy, the target actions $\pi_{\theta}(s')$ become increasingly out-of-distribution relative to the offline dataset.
 This distribution shift can raise the achievable critic loss and make critic learning brittle, which in turn destabilizes the subsequent actor updates.
-Therefore, action replacement must be introduced gradually and only when the critic appears sufficiently reliable.
+Therefore, action replacement cannot change the actor too much, that is, the updated actor cannot be too far away from the original actor.
 To gain deep insight into the nature of this mechanism, we analyze the relationship between the distance of the learned policy from the behavior policy and the critic loss.
 A formal description is provided in Theorem \ref{theo:pao}.

 \begin{theorem} \textnormal{\textbf{(Instability via Policy Divergence)}} Let $\mathcal{L}(Q) = \mathbb{E}_{\mathcal{D}}[(Q(s,a) - y)^2]$ be the critic loss with target $y = r + \gamma Q(s', \pi_{\theta}(s'))$, where $s'$ represents next state.
 The minimum achievable loss is lower-bounded by the squared policy divergence: